-This weekend we stepped into the elf kingdom to enjoy Lapland UK.
+This weekend we stepped into the elf kingdom to enjoy Lapland in the UK!
 Lapland UK is hidden in the enchanted forest just beyond Ascot in Berkshire.
 The day started in the enchanted forest before walking through a magical door into the snowy elf village.

 Lapland UK is an immersive theatrical experience for the whole family to enjoy.
-To see if this is the case, we not only took seven year old Erin but big brother Dylan (12) and sister Chloe (16).
+To see if this is the case, we not only took seven-year-old Erin but big brother Dylan (12) and sister Chloe (16).
 The smiles on their faces spoke volumes and they really got involved in all the activities.
 They enjoyed seeing their sister in amazement and awe and it was a brilliant family day out.

-Into the Village
+Visiting the Elf Village

-The experience is totally magical and of course it culminates with a trip to meet Father Christmas in his lodge.
+The experience is totally magical and of course, it culminates with a trip to meet Father Christmas in his lodge.
 Erin was blown away and the look on her face when he started talking to her about her best friends, who he knew by name of course, plus he knew all about her being an angel in the nativity and her achievements at swimming.

 Whilst initially this does sound expensive there are no hidden costs.
-Car parking, ice skating and the gift from Father Christmas is all included.
+Car parking, ice skating and the gift from Father Christmas are all included.
 This year’s gift was a beautiful cuddly Husky Dog.

 Lapland UK is magical, it is the place of dreams.
 As Erin said ‘Lapland is better than you can dream of‘.
 This is a premium experience in a beautiful location, if you compare it with a theatre trip the price is similar for top end tickets.
 You can book Lapland UK tickets on the website.